reticivis-net/sam-cli/README.md

     - [example values documented here](https://github.com/discordier/sam#typical-voice-values)
         - the values labeled "SAM" are the defaults.

+## notes

+- pkg, which is used to make the node program a cli program, is a little big and Perhaps bloated, also it comes with some overhead. if you want to make heavy use of this program, consider using [modern-sam](https://github.com/HexCodeFFF/modern-sam) in node directly

-[minimist](https://www.npmjs.com/package/minimist) is used to naively pass all arguments straight to modern-sam so invalid arguments are ignored. the only validation done is ensuring required arguments are defined.
+- [minimist](https://www.npmjs.com/package/minimist) is used to naively pass all arguments straight to modern-sam so invalid arguments are ignored. the only validation done is ensuring required arguments are defined.